MaryImarenezor/SQL-Music-Tour-API/README.md

 - when I tried writing associations between the Set_Time models, the server kept on crashing, so to avoid issues and find the bug in a later time I commented the issue out.
 That way the server can still be functional

 ROUTES:
-http://localhost:3000/ - a welcome message into the music API
+http://localhost:3000/ - the homepage into the music API

 http://localhost:3000/bands - all of the data from the "bands" table.
 Base URL for the bands_controller and Band model http://localhost:3000/bands:id - used to select, update, delete, and create a specific band with an ID